List of Liberty ships (J. F–J. W): Joseph H. Nicholson

 was a limited troop carrier built by Bethlehem Fairfield Shipyard.
 Her keel was laid on 3 May 1943.
 She was launched on 30 May and delivered on 10 June.
 Built for the WSA, she was operated under the management of Wessel, Duval & Co.
 Sold in 1947 to Compania Continental de Vapores, Panama and renamed Jules Fribourg.
 Sold later that year to Continental Carriersd Corp., Panama.
 Sold in 1948 to South Pacific Maritime Co. and renamed Pacific Wave.
 Operated under the management of Los Perzas Shipping Agency.
 Management transferred to Paular Maritime Co. in 1955.
 Sold in 1957 to Tslaviris Ltd., London and renamed Marianthe.
 Sold in 1958 to Nigean Shipping Co., Panama and renamed Free Merchant.
 Reflagged to Liberia and operated under the management of her previous owner.
 Sold in 1959 to Tsavliris Maritime Ltd. and renamed Fotini Tsavliris.
 Reflagged to Greece, remaining under the same management.
 Sold in 1960 to Compagnia Baleniera Italiana, Palermo and renamed Euro.
 Operated under the management of Fratelli d'Amico.
 Sold for scrapping in July 1968, she was scrapped at Trieste in December 1971.

 Joseph Holt

 was built by Permanente Metals Corporation.
 Her keel was laid on 15 October 1942.
 She was launched on 20 November and delivered on 28 November.
 She ran aground at Buckner Bay, Okinawa, in a typhoon in 1945.
-She was subsequently fitted with a remote control engine room by the United States Navy for use as an minesweeper for pressure mines.
+She was subsequently fitted with a remote control engine room by the United States Navy for use as a minesweeper for pressure mines.
 She was scrapped at Yokosuka in April 1961.